CollinErickson/mixopt/cran-comments.md

-I submitted on 11/9/22 and was rejected.
-I do not have any specific references, but could add general references to coordinate descent optimization.
+This package was first accepted to CRAN on 11/11/22, but I found a few breaking errors that are affecting my other package.
-I fixed the examples with commented out lines and dontrun.
+I have fixed the errors in this version.

 ## Test environments